Understanding Anomalous Magnetothermal Transport via Disentangling Shear and Compression Phonons

 where $E_{nm} \equiv E_n - E_m$.
 This quantifies the thermally weighted transition probabilities across the spin energy levels resonant with the absorbed phonon energy from the phonon bath.
 To characterize bulk transport, we invoke steady-state local energy conservation to map the site currents $\langle\hat{j}_i^{\Gamma_a}\rangle$ onto the longitudinal bond current $\langle\hat{\mathcal{J}}_{S}^{\Gamma_a}\rangle$, which is evaluated at the chain center as shown in Fig. \ref{fig:spin-bath} by summing the heat current from the left side of the chain, i.e., $\sum_{i< N/2}\langle\hat{j}_i^{\Gamma_a}\rangle$.

 Note that the heat current is fundamentally determined by the spectral overlap between two quantities, the phonon spectral density $J_i^{\Gamma_a}(\omega)$ and the spin system absorption spectral weight $\mathcal{S}_{i,\mu}(\omega)$.
 Eq.~\eqref{eq:ji_calculate} implies that distinct phonon strain modes $\Gamma_a$ couple exclusively to specific spin polarization operators $s_i^\mu$.
 In the low-field regimes hosting various magnetic phases, the low-energy excitation spectrum is governed by spin fluctuations both aligned and transverse with the external field.
 Consequently, both the compression and shear modes contribute to the thermal transport, unless the longitudinal fluctuation is completely suppressed by a magnetic order.
 As the system enters the fully polarized phase at high magnetic fields, the longitudinal spin fluctuations are frozen out.
 The surviving low-energy channels are spin flips.
-Thus, the transverse spectral weight takes over, causing the shear modes to emerge as the exclusive drivers of the spin heat current just above the phase transition.
+Thus, the transverse spectral weight takes over, causing the shear modes to emerge as the exclusive drivers of the heat current just above the phase transition.
 At higher field, when the Zeeman gap exceeds the thermal energy scale, the magnetothermal transport is suppressed.
+This nonmonotonic field-dependence persists when $k_B T \lesssim J$, and is suppressed when $k_B T \sim J$, at which point the system enters the paramagnetic regime.

-\textit{Application to 1D spin chain -} To demonstrate the proposed mechanism, we apply our framework to a 1D spin chain ($H_S$).
-Given that SOC is explicitly incorporated in the spin-lattice coupling, it is natural to study an extended XXZ chain, which captures the SOC-induced Ising anisotropy~\cite{Churchill_2024_prl}.
+\textbf{Application to 1D spin chains} To demonstrate the proposed mechanism, we apply our transport framework to several one-dimensional (1D) spin chains ($H_S$).
+Given that SOC is explicitly incorporated in the spin-lattice coupling, we naturally focus on anisotropic spin models beyond the conventional isotropic Heisenberg model.
+Below, we present the heat current results for three representative cases -- antiferromagnetic (AFM) XXZ model, Kitaev-Heisenberg model, and the ferromagnetic (FM) XXZ model.

+We first consider an extended AFM XXZ chain, which captures the SOC-induced Ising anisotropy~\cite{Churchill_2024_prl}.
 The spin dynamics are governed by the Hamiltonian

 where $J_i = J[1+(-1)^i \delta]$, $J=1$ sets the energy scale of spin exchange coupling, $\delta$ parameterizes the bond alternation, and $\varepsilon$ dictates the Ising anisotropy.
 This 1D model exhibits a rich phase diagram driven by the external magnetic field $h_z$~\cite{phase_diagram_XXZ_chain,XXZ_alter_PRB_2024}.
 In the regime of strong anisotropy and weak dimerization, the system undergoes two successive quantum phase transitions.
 For low fields ($h_z < h_{c1}$), the ground state is a gapped dimerized phase dominated by nearest-neighbor singlets.
 Intermediate fields ($h_{c1} < h_z < h_{c2}$) stabilize a gapless Luttinger liquid (LL) phase, which ultimately gives way to a fully polarized state when $h_z > h_{c2}$.
 To quantitatively investigate the thermal transport, we adopt the specific parameters $\varepsilon = 3.0$ and $\delta = 0.2$.
 Density matrix renormalization group (DMRG) calculations pinpoint the critical fields at $h_{c1} = 1.0J $ and $h_{c2} = 3.0J $.